 As such, the Board of Directors of KPS Consortium Berhad ("the Company") ("the Board") remains committed towards governing, guiding and monitoring the direction of the Company with the objective of enhancing long term sustainable value creation aligned to the interests of shareholders and stakeholders.
 The Board strives and advocates good corporate governance and views this as a fundamental part of discharging its roles and responsibilities.
 Observance of good corporate governance is also critical to safeguard against unethical conduct, mismanagement and fraudulent activities.
-The Board continues to implement the eight (8) principles set out in the Malaysian Code on Corporate Governance 2012 ("the MCCG 2012") to its particular circumstances, having regard to the recommendations stated under each principle.

-This statement sets out the extent of how the Company and its group of companies ("the Group") have applied and complied with the principles and recommendations of the Code and the Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Malaysia") ("MMLR").
+This statement sets out the extent of how the Company and its group of companies ("the Group") have applied the three (3) main principles in the Malaysian Code on Corporate Governance ("MCCG") and the Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Malaysia") ("MMLR").